The EDI 810 is the electronic invoice in an ANSI X12 workflow, sent after shipment to trigger payment. Key things to know:

 - Reduce manual order matching, freeing up accounting and IT teams

-Those benefits reverse quickly the moment an 810 misses a required segment or fails to echo a retailer's reference code.
-Getting the details right matters most for distributors scaling into new retail channels or continuously onboarding trading partners.
+Those benefits reverse quickly when an 810 misses a required segment or fails to echo a retailer's reference code — and the stakes rise for distributors scaling into new retail channels or continuously onboarding trading partners.

 Required EDI 810 Segments

 The segments below are required in most 810 implementations under ANSI X12.
-Treat segments labeled "optional" in the base X12 spec with caution — most enterprise retailers require them in their implementation guide, and omitting them is a leading cause of invoice rejection.
+One caution before the table: the word "optional" in the base X12 spec means very little in practice.
+Most enterprise retailers mandate several of those segments in their implementation guides, and omitting one is a leading cause of invoice rejection.
+The implementation guide, not the base spec, is the document to build against.

 | Segment | Name | Purpose | Common Chargeback Trigger |